SylvanHuang/fs_bspsa_monotone_matlab/README.md

 The benchmark dataset used is the Ionosphere dataset.
 For more information, please refer to the manuscript:
-"Feature Selection via Binary Simultaneous Perturbation Stochastic Approximation" by V. Aksakalli & M. Malekipirbazari.
+"Feature Selection via Binary Simultaneous Perturbation Stochastic Approximation" by V. Aksakalli & M. Malekipirbazari (ArXiv ID: 1338841).
-ArXiv ID: 1338841
 If you are using this code for research, please cite it as:
 Submitted for Publication, Pattern Recognition Letters.